fmarino-ipzs/eid-it-wallet-docs/docs/en/backup-restore.rst

 - The User performs a factory reset on the current phone and needs to set up the Wallet Solution again.

 .. note::
-  For Wallet Solutions based on the IT Wallet technical specifications, the migration to a different Wallet Solution (known as data portability) can be supported following the backup and restore functionality described in this section.
+  For Wallet Solutions based on the IT Wallet Technical Specifications, the migration to a different Wallet Solution (known as data portability) can be supported following the backup and restore functionality described in this section.

 Backup Flow